5 Steps of Analyzing the Business Model

 - What are our trends?
 Revenue?
 Profit?
 Costs?
 Net Worth?

 Analyzing your business model can be tough.
 There are free tools available for SBA and SCORE.
 It is hard to be impartial, and sometimes our eyes don’t see what they don’t want to see.
 It can be helpful to have an outside perspective, who is not so invested.
-We would be happy to provide our perspective, and if you would like our help, please contact us.
+And that’s us.